LandonMoss/forthehaters/README.md

-# PHP-Roast-Me

-Welcome to PHP-Roast-Me, the project where PHP enthusiasts get a spicy roast, and PHP skeptics get a virtual shoulder to cry on! 😄
+ This project where PHP enthusiasts get a spicy roast, and PHP skeptics get a virtual shoulder to cry on! 😄

-## What is PHP-Roast-Me?

-PHP-Roast-Me is a fun little project where we explore the love-hate relationship with PHP.
+A fun little project where we explore the love-hate relationship with PHP.
 Ever been roasted for loving PHP too much?
 Or maybe you've faced skepticism for not being a PHP fan?
 Fear not, this project is here to give you a chuckle either way!

 ## How to Use